Liuddy/portfolio/README.md

 This project is open-sourced under the MIT License.

 ## Contact
-For more information, please send me a message via the website contact form.
+For more information, please send a message to my [email address](mailto:Liuddy@outlook.fr).